 Methadone is typically not prescribed for long-term use.
 Thus, many people who use methadone over an extended period of time may be abusing or addicted to the drug.
 The longer and more frequently a person uses methadone, the higher the risk he or she will experience the negative long-term consequences of the drug.

 - changes in sexual function and menstruation (for women)

 Additionally, people who use methadone for a long period of time are at an increased risk of developing dependence and/or addiction to the drug.
 Just like with other opioids, methadone can affect how a person interprets pain and can provide significant pain relief.
 This can be addictive over time and can result in individuals continuing to take methadone despite being advised not to.

-People who abuse methadone are also more likely to overdose on the drug.
-This is because many people who abuse this medication do so to experience the “high” associated with opioids.
+People who use methadone are also more likely to overdose on the drug.
+This is because many people who use this medication do so to experience the “high” associated with opioids.
 Unfortunately, a large amount of methadone must be taken in order to experience the euphoric effects of the drug.
 Taking more methadone than what is prescribed or recommended can result in an overdose which can be deadly if not properly and promptly treated.

 Treatment Options For Methadone Use And Addiction

 While methadone can certainly offer a number of benefits when used as prescribed in a medical setting, it can also result in side effects.
 One of the most dangerous side effects is the risk of dependence and addiction.
 If you or a loved one is dealing with an addiction to methadone, it’s important to know that you are not alone and that help is available.
 Vertava Health has rehab centers for methadone throughout the nation, all of which offer customized plans of recovery for people looking to overcome substance use disorders.